 This May, CTN is observing Mental Health Awareness Month.
 According to the World Health Organization, one in four older adults experiences a mental disorder — and depression is the most common.
 Older adults are often at higher risk of mental health issues due to a lack of social connectivity and loneliness.
 Mental Health Awareness Month strives to shed light on these issues and emphasize the importance of good mental health to the well-being of our communities.
+We are excited to share that new studies reveal frequent internet use improves mental health for older adults.

 This year’s theme, “Tools 2 Thrive,” highlights the practical tools that everyone can use to improve their mental health and increase their resiliency regardless of their situation.
 For older adults, one of these tools is the internet.